-Iraqi troops to enter Mosul in 'matter of hours,' counter-terrorism chief says
+Iraqi troops to enter Mosul in 'matter of hours'

 Mosul operation: Iraqi-led forces push toward key city

+U.S. military personnel take cover in a bunker after a mortar alarm was sounded at a coalition air base in Qayyara on Friday, October 28.

 An Iraqi forces member stands on top a military vehicle near the village of Sin al-Dhuban, south of Mosul, on Thursday, October 27.
-The coalition against ISIS includes Iraqi, Kurdish and American forces.

 Mosul operation: Iraqi-led forces push toward key city